k-g-j/cs6120-course-project/group-johnson-project-proposal.md

 ### Ablation Studies

-To understand the impact of various components of our modeling pipeline, I will conduct comprehensive ablation studies:
+To understand the impact of various components of the modeling pipeline, I will conduct comprehensive ablation studies:

 1. Input Dimension Ablation: